ACRONYM-Group/Legislation/Bills_and_amendments/2024 Election Software Committee.md

 ### PREAMBLE
 **By the power vested in my presidential administration under Article 2 Section 1 Subsection 3 of The running Constitution of Nerdiness I hereby spin up Committee Election Software.**
 In preperation for the next Acronym Election, I think it is finally time to write some software to conduct ACRONYM elections electronically.
-I am going to schedule for January 1st of 2025, so that shall be the deadline for this project.
+I am going to **schedule the election for** `January 1st of 2025`, so that the deadline for this project will be a few days before that.

 ### COMMITTEE MEMBERS
 The initial members of Committee Election Software are:

 `Ethan`

 `Jordan`

 `Ash`

 ### ASSIGNMENT DESCRIPTION